-The idea that there is a relationship between stress and MS (multiple sclerosis), or what is technically called psychosocial factors and MS, dates back a century to Jean-Martin Charcot.
+The idea that there is a relationship between your levels of stress and MS (multiple sclerosis) dates back a century.
 The idea has now been supported by modern research.

 Early Research on Emotions, Stress, and MS

-French neurologist Jean-Martin Charcot, in 1868, gave the first full clinical description of the relationship between stress and MS. He made the connection between psychological stress such as long-continued grief and emotions such as worry, frustration, and anger with the onset of symptoms of multiple sclerosis.
+French neurologist Jean-Martin Charcot, in 1868, gave the first full clinical description of the relationship between stress and MS. He made the connection between psychological stress and MS. He documented how continued grief and emotions such as worry, frustration, and anger was related to the start of symptoms of multiple sclerosis.
 (Read more here)